 We can immediately see a few problems to this method:

 - This “catchment” is so very vaguely defined: what is a catchment, exactly?
-The whole town?
+The whole district?
 The whole township?
-Part of it?
+Part of it ( whatever “it” is)?
 Without knowing what it is, it’s quite impossible to properly compute tcs and tc.

 - Even if it is properly defined, then the consultants are faced with a seemingly impossible task: he is required to know the condition of the site outside of his jurisdiction.
 This information is not usually available.